SummaryRead the full fact sheet

 You can give any of your health professionals your consent to share your health information, for example, when you change doctors and you want your new doctor to have access to your medical history.
 You also have a legal right to access your health information.

 The Victoria Health brochure ‘Your Information, It’s Private’ should be available from your healthcare professional.
-It is also available in languages other than English.
+It is also available in

 Definition of health information